zackmeach/GridironLabs/docs/ARCHITECTURE.md

 2. Build `AppConfig` (feature flags: scraping, live refresh).
 3. Configure structured logging (console + rotating file).
 4. Initialize repository + services (search, summary).
 5. Start PySide6 shell with navigation and placeholder content.
 The context bar sits under nav, is 2x the nav height, carries the page title/subtitle/stats, and no page titles are repeated in body content.
-Nav, context bar, and primary panels share the same surface color.
+Nav, context bar, and primary panels share the same surface color; panels share `PanelCard` chrome and titles use their component-specific object names to preserve hierarchy.

 ## Quality & testing guardrails